axiomhq/next-axiom/README.md

 Deploy your site and watch data coming into your Axiom dataset.

-:warning: If you log from a function, please call `await log.flush()` at the end to ensure log delivery.
-When using a middleware, run `ev.waitUntil(log.flush())` instead.
+## Configuration

-3. When env vars are not detected, Pretty printing is enabled by default, to disable it set the environment variable:
+When env vars are not detected, Pretty printing to console is enabled by default, to disable it set the environment variable:
 ```
 AXIOM_PRETTY_PRINT_ENABLED=false
 ```